olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

 1. Explore the files in this directory:

     * `Chart.yaml` contains some meta information like name and version of the chart.
-    * `templates/myapp.yaml` contains deployment and service for our app, but with a few parameters in Go template notation in curly braces, like `{{.Values.registry}}` for the registry from which the image should be pulled.
+    * `templates/myapp.yaml` contains deployment and service for our app, but with a few parameters in Go template notation in curly braces, like `.Values.registry` for the registry from which the image should be pulled.
     * `templates/myapi.yaml` contains deployment and service for the api, again with parameters.
     * `values.yaml` contains the default values for the parameters.